openshift/osdctl/docs/command/osdctl_account_get_aws-account.md

   -o, --output string                    Valid formats are ['', 'json', 'yaml', 'env']
       --request-timeout string           The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
-  -s, --server string                    The address and port of the Kubernetes API server
+  -s, --server string                    The address and port of the Kubernetes API server -S, --skip-version-check               skip checking to see if this is the most recent release
       --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging